tonethar/IGME-430-Spring-2021/projects/project-1.md

 ##  I. Overview

-Individually, you need to make a rich web app that uses a web API of your design.
-You may use an external API in addition to your own.
+- Individually, you need to make a rich web app that uses a web API of your design.
+You may use an external API **in addition to your own**.
 The app should be engaging and aesthetically pleasing.
-Ideally these will all be portfolio quality.
+Ideally it will be (or approach) portfolio quality.
 The project should be scoped for just a couple weeks.

-Application: The actual project is fairly open-ended.
+- **Application:** The actual project is fairly open-ended.
 The goal is to make a rich web app that uses backend (server) data from an API.
 The app should be aesthetically pleasing and provide a rich user experience.
 The static files (like HTML, CSS, Client JS, images, etc) may be sent normally, but the rest of the changes/updates for the app should be done through a custom AJAX API.

-You may opt to do a shared image pinning system (like an all public Pinterest) or perhaps a visualized message system (like this).

-Regardless of the application, your project should be appropriately scoped for a couple weeks.
-This means different levels of scope depending on the type of application.
-Please understand that these cannot have a larger scope or else you will not have enough time.
-80% of the development will be done in 20% of the time.
-Actually completing the project with a passing grade will take a majority of the time.

 <hr>